 Sweet and spicy bacon.
 Yes, it’s a thing.
 And it’s crispy, crunchy, salty, spicy, sweet, smoky, and spectacular.
 It’s essentially sweet and spicy bacon made from store-bought bacon slathered with brown sugar and cayenne to impart a sweet heat.
 The resulting candied bacon is a must in front of the football game with a cold beer but equally astounding when crumbled atop ice cream.
 It’s often called man candy or millionaire’s bacon.
 Deemed “highly addictive” by our recipe testers, it’s all but impossible to stop at just a single piece.
-Millionaire or not, consider yourself warned.–Angela Zoobkoff
+Millionaire or not, consider yourself warned.–Angie Zoobkoff

-Sweet and Spicy Bacon Recipe
+Sweet and Spicy Bacon

-- 1 cup (213 grams) firmly packed light brown sugar
+- 1 cup firmly packed light brown sugar

 - 3/4 teaspoon cayenne pepper

-- 1 pound (454 grams) thick-cut bacon
+- 1 pound thick-cut bacon

-- 2. In a small bowl, combine the butter, brown sugar, and cayenne, using a fork to mash it all together until thoroughly blended and smooth.
+- In a small bowl, combine the butter, brown sugar, and cayenne, using a fork to mash it all together until thoroughly blended and smooth.

-- 3. Arrange the bacon slices on top of the wire rack in a single layer so the slices don’t overlap.
-Divide the butter sugar mixture evenly among the slices of bacon.
+- Arrange the bacon slices on top of the wire rack in a single layer so the slices don’t overlap.
+Divide the butter and sugar mixture evenly among the slices of bacon.
 Spread the mixture evenly over the slices, trying to evenly cover as much of the bacon as possible.

 - Bake until the bacon is crisp around the edges and the sugar mixture is caramelized and bubbly, 20 to 40 minutes.
 You want to remove it from the oven a little before it’s as crunchy as you like since the bacon will crisp as it cools.